Revan-Bairav/Fitness-Tracker/CONTRIBUTING.md

 ## License

 By contributing to this project, you agree to license your contributions under the same license as the project.
+Please see the [LICENSE](https://github.com/Revan-Bairav/Fitness-Tracker/blob/main/LICENSE) file for details.

 Thank you for contributing to Fitness Tracker!